jakebloss/jakebloss/README.md

 - 👋 Hi, I’m @jakebloss
 - 👀 I’m interested in ... data analytics for sports, mostly baseball.
 - 🌱 I’m currently learning ...
-Data Sciences
+Principles of Data Sciences
 - 💞️ I’m looking to collaborate on ... some kind of StatCast project.
 - 📫 How to reach me ... blossj@lafayette.edu